anewton1998/draft-hdyd/draft-newton-how-do-you-do.md

 using an old, worn photograph.
 Upon finding his father, the young man gives his name and asks of his father, "how do you do?"

-This document describes a system, HDYD for "how do you do", to aid in the discovery of identifers for natural persons while preserving their privacy.
-The system uses a publicly visible Bloom filter along with an exchange of messages between agents acting on behalf of users.
+This document describes a system, called "Howdy" which is short for "how do you do", to aid in the discovery of identifers for natural persons while preserving their privacy.
+The system uses a publicly visible [@!Bloom] filter along with an exchange of messages between agents acting on behalf of users.
 When an agent suspects that another agent possesses the identifier of a user, the agents may interrogate each other to either confirm or deny the suspicion.
-Upon confirmation, the agents notify their respective users so that the users my exchange other information, such as new or different identifiers.
+Upon confirmation, the agents notify their respective users so that the users may exchange other information, such as new or different identifiers.

 Confirmation of identifiers can either be one-way or two-way.
 Consider the